-- 6.2 The matters reserved to the Board are: - 6.2.1 Corporate Governance Framework, including the Standing Orders, terms of reference of all its committees and appointment of committee members, Standing Financial Instructions, and the Scheme of Delegation. - 6.2.2 Organisational Values. - 6.2.3 The strategies for all the functions that it has planning responsibility for, subject to any provisions for major service change which require Ministerial approval. - 6.2.4 The Annual Delivery Plan (ADP) (following consideration by Scottish Government). - 6.2.5 Corporate objectives or corporate plans which have been created to implement its agreed strategies. - 6.2.6 Risk Management Policy. - 6.2.7 Financial plan for the forthcoming year, and the opening revenue and capital budgets. - 6.2.8 Annual accounts and report.
+6.2 The matters reserved to the Board are:

+- 6.2.1 Corporate Governance Framework, including the Standing Orders, terms of reference of all its committees and appointment of committee members, Standing Financial Instructions, and the Scheme of Delegation. - 6.2.2 Organisational Values. - 6.2.3 The strategies for all the functions that it has planning responsibility for, subject to any provisions for major service change which require Ministerial approval. - 6.2.4 The Annual Delivery Plan (ADP) for submission to the Scottish Government for its approval.
+(Note: The Board should consider the draft for submission in private session.
+Once the Scottish Government has approved the Annual Delivery Plan, the Board should receive it at a public Board meeting.) - 6.2.5 Corporate objectives or corporate plans which have been created to implement its agreed strategies. - 6.2.6 Risk Management Policy. - 6.2.7 Financial plan for the forthcoming year, and the opening revenue and capital budgets. - 6.2.8 Annual accounts and report.
 (Note: This must be considered when the Board meets in private session.
 To respect Parliamentary Privilege, the Board cannot publish the annual accounts, or any information drawn from it before the accounts are laid before the Scottish Parliament.
 Similarly, the Board cannot publish the report of the external auditors of their annual accounts in this period.) - 6.2.9 Any business case item that is beyond the scope of its delegated financial authority before it is presented to the Scottish Government for approval.
 The Board shall comply with the Scottish Capital Investment Manual. - 6.2.10 The Board shall approve the content, format, and frequency of performance reporting to the Board. - 6.2.11 The appointment of the Board's chief internal auditor.
 (Note: This applies either when the proposed chief internal auditor will be an employee of the Board, or when the chief internal auditor is engaged through a contract with an external provider.
 The audit committee should advise the Board on the appointment, and the Board may delegate to the audit committee oversight of the process which leads to a recommendation for appointment.) - 6.2.12 Arrangements for the approval of all policies. - 6.2.13 The system for responding to any civil actions raised against the Board. - 6.2.14 The system for responding to any occasion where the Board is being investigated and / or prosecuted for a criminal or regulatory offence. - 6.3 The Board itself may resolve that other items of business be presented to it for approval.